by Andrew Gniadek

 Carmelite spirituality is often a confusing topic because most lay-people do not know where to begin or the meaning of “Carmelite.”
 Even if someone knows the Carmelites, the person usually thinks of a Carmelite monk or a Carmelite nun living in a monastery cloistered from the world and not interacting with others outside the monastery grounds.
 While Carmelites generally seek solitude and silence with God to develop what is called “contemplative life” or a growing union with God dwelling within through prayer, Carmelites also teach, serve the poor, and these days even create YouTube videos.
 Carmelite spirituality speaks to our hearts; the tradition and doctrine of the Carmelites has influenced the spiritual lives of many known and unknown persons over the centuries.

-Many authors criticize the Carmelite order and its spirituality as being hard to pin down, descriptive rather than definitive, and in some ways ineffable.
-To add to the confusion, is there a dichotomy between calced Carmelite spirituality and discalaced Carmelite spirituality?
+The Carmelite order and its spirituality can seem hard to pin down, descriptive rather than definitive, and in some ways ineffable.
+To add to the confusion, is there a dichotomy between calced Carmelite spirituality and discalced Carmelite spirituality?
 What historically and spiritually makes Carmel distinct from another order such as Dominicans, Benedictines, or Franciscans?

 Elias as the father of Carmelites